This post may contain affiliate links, please see my disclosure policy for details.

 Answer: Not Likely

 The short period of darkness probably isn't long enough to have any effect on your chickens' laying cycle.
-Plus, this time of year, with shorter days and the molt season starting, who's getting many eggs anyway, right?
+So, no the eclipse shouldn't affect egg production at all.

-Not sure if you're in the path?
+Not sure if you're in the path of the 2017 eclipse?
 Or what time you should be worried about all of this?
 Here's a great map for you!

 Further Reading: